user8595/mdernize/README.md

 ## Miscellaneous Info

 - [Inkscape](https://inkscape.org) for SVG assets
-- [RealWorld Cursor Editor](http://rw-designer.com/cursor-maker) for converting SVG images into .cur files
+- [RealWorld Cursor Editor](http://rw-designer.com/cursor-maker) for converting exported PNG images from SVG assets into .cur files
 - Source for `install.inf` file unknown as i forgot about it.

 ## TODO